aspose-3d/Aspose-3D-Reference-Tutorials/3d/english/java/linear-extrusion/applying-twist/_index.md

 ## Introduction

-Welcome to this step-by-step tutorial on applying a twist in linear extrusion using Aspose.3D for Java.
-Aspose.3D is a powerful Java library that enables developers to work with 3D file formats, offering robust functionality for creating, manipulating, and rendering 3D scenes.
-In this tutorial, we will explore how to apply a twist effect during the linear extrusion process to enhance your 3D models.
+Welcome to this step‑by‑step tutorial on **how to create twisted 3D model** by applying a twist during linear extrusion using Aspose.3D for Java.
+Whether you’re building architectural visualizations, game assets, or engineering prototypes, adding a twist can give your geometry a dynamic, spiraled look with just a few lines of code.

+## Quick Answers
+- **What does “twist” mean in extrusion?** It rotates the profile around the extrusion axis as the shape is extended.
+- **Which API class handles the twist?** `LinearExtrusion` provides the `setTwist` method.
+- **Do I need a license to run the example?** A free trial works for evaluation; a commercial license is required for production.
+- **Can I export the result as OBJ?** Yes, use `scene.save(..., FileFormat.WAVEFRONTOBJ)`.
+- **What Java version is required?** Java 8 or later is fully supported.

 ## Prerequisites

 Before diving into the tutorial, ensure you have the following prerequisites in place:

 - Java Development Environment: Make sure you have Java installed on your system.
 - Aspose.3D Library: Download and install the Aspose.3D library for Java from the [download link](https://releases.aspose.com/3d/java/).
 - Documentation: Refer to the [Aspose.3D documentation](https://reference.aspose.com/3d/java/) for comprehensive guidance.

 ## Import Packages